Mental Health & Wellbeing

 Their current offer can be viewed on their website and upcoming courses include: Building your child’s self-esteem; Social anxiety and selective mutism; Supporting your bereaved child, Self Harm Parents and Carers Network, Social Media and Mental Health; and Adverse childhood experiences and trauma.

 Your Mind Matters - West Sussex County Council recognise the importance of looking after our emotional health and have created a page with a wealth of information for young people, parents/carers, and professionals.
+For more information please click on the yellow image or click here.

 A free service for young people 11-18 looking for support with their well-being.
 This requires a referral.
 More information can be found here.

-A safe easy way to speak with a qualified health professional via text message to get confidential advice.
+The Chat Health text service is offered by School Nursing.
+It is a safe easy way to speak with a qualified health professional via text message to get confidential advice.
 This is discrete, quick, and can be anonymous.

 Advice for Teens in West Sussex.